sardus1970/JR_BLE_Gamepad/README.md

 >
 > If you want to use all the PPM channels, then set the `FORCE_CHANNEL_COUNT` parameter to 0 (zero).

-### 8-bit vs 16-bit axis resolution
+### 7-, 8-, 15- and 16-bit axis resolutions

 8-bit axis resolution is the norm for your average gamepad that does not feature the high-precision gimbals found in a good RC transmitter.

 The USB HID standard (it's the same for Bluetooth) allows specifying 16-bit resolution axes, but not every gamepad driver supports this, which is why the default resolution is 8-bit.

+Actually the default resolution is more like 7-bit due to a workaround for a Unity bug under Windows (only positive axis values are used when the workaround is enabled, halving the resolution!)

 > 8-bit resolution is selected by setting a negative gamepad refresh rate value.
 > 16-bit resolution is selected by setting a positive gamepad refresh rate value.
 >
 > By default `REFRESH_RATE_DEFAULT` is set to -25, resulting in a 25 Hz gamepad refresh rate with 8-bit axis resolution.
 You can change this value of course, but a more flexible way is to use a refresh rate channel.
-Read on!
+(Read on!)
+>
+> If you do not intend to run RC simulators under Windows, you should disable the Unity bug workaround by setting `UNITY_BUG_WORKAROUND` to 0 (zero)
+> The effect of the workaround is that only positive axis values are used instead of the full negative to positive value range, thus effectively cutting the axis resolution in half!
+>
+> While this has no impact in 16-bit mode (pulse-width sampling resolution is effectively 14-bit) the difference is noticeable in 8-bit *compatibility* mode!

 The gamepad refresh rate specifies how often position updates are sent to the computer.